What are Offshore Vessels?

 Oil Exploration and Drilling Vessels

 Oil exploration vessels, as the name suggests, help in the exploration and drilling of oil on high seas.
-The main types of exploration vessels are:
+The main types of oil exploration vessels are:

 - Drillship